Dust sample, quantitative fungal culture [C120]

 Swab samples

 Despite their ease of handling, swab samples are generally poorly suited as field methods for sample collection.
-Wherever possible, it is always best to collect a bulk sample, and reserve the use of swab methods to the laboratory is this is deemed an appropriate approach to processing the specimen.
-Despite this proviso, swabs are used with great frequency in field investigations, and when taken correctly and in appropriate circumstances, they can provide useful information in the assessment of an interior condition.
-The swabs we find most suitable for fungal sampling have a woven Dacron tip, and lack a gel or liquid medium in their transport tube (in other words, they are “dry” swabs).
-This is important because exposure of collected spores and other cells to any moisture may result in cell germination.
-If the surrounding medium in which these cells germinate is unsuitable for growth, the nascent fungus may die.
+Swabs with a woven Dacron tip are ideal, and for the purposes of fungal sampling, these should lack a gel or liquid medium in their transport tube (in other words, they are “dry” swabs).
+This is important because exposure of collected spores and other cells to any moisture may result in cell germination, and because the surrounding medium is unsuitable for growth, the nascent fungus may die.
 By contrast, moist transport media are a necessity for bacterial sampling, since many types of bacteria die quickly in the absence of moisture.

 Field sample collection